syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 ## Restrict the editing of form fields

-To prevent editing the values of the form field in the PDF document, set the `readOnly` property of the `PdfFormField` to true.
+To prevent editing the values of the form fields in the PDF document, set the `readOnly` property of the `PdfFormField` to true.

 {% tabs %}
 {% highlight dart hl_lines="17" %}